 RF Calibration – For downlink beamforming using uplink training on TDD networks, ArrayComm’s baseband software can “calibrate” the base station electronics between the baseband PHY and the antennas for better performance.
 The uplink and/or downlink antenna signals are precisely weighted to create a “reciprocal” channel having a figure of merit (downlink pointing gain over nulling gain) of 30 dB or more.

 The smartphone revolution has established the mandate for ubiquitous,

 high-speed data in wireless networks.
-ArrayComm can deliver a superior user experience – while minimizing network loading – by employing efficient baseband processing software within the client device.
-Using ArrayComm’s industry-leading adaptive interference cancelation software, bandwidth consumption by data-hungry smartphones can be decreased by up to 50%, while increasing user throughput.
+ArrayComm delivers a superior user experience while minimizing network loading by employing efficient baseband processing software within the client device.
+Using ArrayComm’s industry-leading Active interference cancelation software, bandwidth consumption by data-hungry smartphones can be decreased by up to 50%, while increasing user throughput.

 ArrayComm’s AIC algorithm for user equipment is fully developed and tested in the field.
 This technology works equally well in FDD and TDD spectrum and delivers superior performance in both CDMA and OFDMA networks.
 Contact us to discuss how ArrayComm can apply this technology to help differentiate your device or chipset platform.